Open source · Free

 What a real session looks like

-Excerpts from a real Claude Code session (March 2026) — building a Postgres to Snowflake pipeline end to end.
+Excerpts from a real Claude Code (terminal) session (March 2026) — building a Postgres to Snowflake pipeline end to end.
 The plugin is invoked conversationally; real commands run in the terminal; real output flows back to Claude.
+In Claude Desktop the same operations run through MCP tools rather than shell commands.

 Create a datasource